Please enable JavaScript to view this site.

 The PMU (Performance Monitor Unit) is a SoC plugin and provides a possibility to configure the cycle counter and an implementation defined number of event counters.

-See below three examples of usage:
+See below three examples of its usage:

 Freeze Counters on overflow